Time for After: Plot

-Later, Negan summons Eugene and asks him on the progress he has made to figure out how to rid the walkers around the Sanctuary, and will become second-in-charge should he do so.
+Later, Negan summons Eugene and questions him on the progress he has made to figure out how to rid the walkers around the Sanctuary, and will become second-in-charge should he do so.
 Eugene comes up with an idea for creating a glider drone with a speaker to lure the walkers away; however, he is forced to locate the coffin that Negan used to take Sasha to Alexandria and find the iPod he had given her before she committed suicide en route, forcing him to relive that memory.
 With the glider ready to launch, Dwight holds Eugene at gunpoint on the roof, reminding him that Negan will go after Rick and his friends if he goes through with this.
 Eugene decides to launch anyway, but Dwight shoots the drone down before it can attract the walkers.
 Just then, Daryl drives the truck into the Sanctuary walls, allowing the walkers to flood the lower floors of the Sanctuary.
 Many of the workers are killed, but Negan's lieutenants lead an assault to keep the walkers at bay.
 Eugene, enraged by events, tells Gabriel that he will do what keeps him alive and will remain loyal to Negan.
 He then goes to see Negan, preparing to inform him that Dwight is the mole, but Dwight and Regina suddenly arrive, causing Eugene to stop short of revealing Dwight's betrayal.
 He then returns to his room and, amid the constant sound of gunfire, starts to get drunk on wine to try to drown out the noise.
 Eugene eventually offers Negan an audacious plan to free themselves from the Sanctuary that will take a lot of bullets.